thinkclay/KO3-Annex/README.md

+# Annex: A full blown CMS for Kohana 3.3

 Annex is starting out as a module for Kohana that helps unify projects and code.
 The module was created to solve problems with views, and media resources that required deep coupling within the application, rather than staying self contained within the module which is often more ideal.
+The module takes inspiration from rails_admin, with it's autogeneration of form fields based on model definition and ease of installation.

 # Features
 With annex installed, it will do dependency checks to ensure that the modules and classes